oukleon/BioPython/README.md

 This project is for training how to get information from the fasta file with Biopython.
 I am able to obtain complement/reverse complement sequence, GC contents, RNA sequence, amino acid sequence, do alignment with PDB to show 3D structure with multiple data of interest.

 ## What is the Next?
-I am participated in one project related to cMYC-microRNA1207.
-I am going to analyze MYC to make sure the domains of DNA binding, MAX binding and more.
+I am participating in one project related to cMYC-microRNA1207.
+I am going to analyze MYC to make sure the domains of DNA binding, MAX binding and more with a biopython library.